Gift Card Balance

-A potted olive tree brings life to any space with its slender, silver-green leaves and twisting branches that bear delicious fruits.
+A potted olive tree brings life to any space with its symbolic meaning, slender, silver-green leaves and twisting branches that bear delicious fruits.
 And like every other plant, this subtropical tree requires regular pruning to enhance its health, aesthetic appeal, and encourage new growth.
 Successful fruit production also depends on applying the correct pruning techniques.

 So, if you’re wondering how to prune an indoor olive tree, you’ve come to the right place.
 Continue reading to learn the A to Z of indoor olive tree pruning.
 Also, find out what the best time of the year is to complete the task and learn some key post-pruning care tips to minimize any stress-related issues with your beloved plant.